Tokyo Metro 2000 series

 The Tokyo Metro 2000 series (東京メトロ2000系, Tōkyō Metoro 2000-kei) is an electric multiple unit (EMU) train type operated by Tokyo Metro for use on the Marunouchi Line in Tokyo, Japan.
-They will replace the Tokyo Metro 02 series currently in service on the Marunouchi Line.
+They serve as a replacement for the Tokyo Metro 02 series that was in service on the Marunouchi Line from 1988 to 2024.

 Technical specifications

 The trains are built by Nippon Sharyo and Kinki Sharyo, with Toshiba supplying the electrical equipment.
-They are fitted with permanent magnet synchronous motors and silicon carbide traction inverters, which are expected to reduce the power consumption by about 20%, compared to the Tokyo Metro 02 series currently in service on the Marunouchi Line.
+They are fitted with permanent magnet synchronous motors and silicon carbide traction inverters, which are expected to reduce the power consumption by about 20%, compared to the previous Tokyo Metro 02 series.

 Self-steering axles similar to those of the 1000 series are fitted to the bogies.

 Formation

 The trains are formed as six-car sets.

 Interior

 The seating accommodation consists of longitudinal seating.
 The cars are air conditioned, with feature round windows at the car ends.
 They also have power outlets for passengers to charge their mobile devices.